Inpatient vs. Residential Eating Disorder Treatment: How to Determine Which is Necessary

 When it comes to eating disorder treatment, there is no “best.”
 Each level of care has different advantages for people, depending on which stage of the recovery process they’re in.

-When it comes to residential vs. inpatient treatment, the general consensus is that inpatient treatment should be reserved for the most severe cases.
-This includes patients who are considered in a state of mental or physical crisis or at a high risk of death.3
+When it comes to residential vs. inpatient treatment, the general consensus is that inpatient treatment should be reserved for patients who have serious mental health or physical problems, are at risk of death or harming themselves, or who have unsuccessfully tried lower levels of care.1,3,4

 Other Levels of Care for Eating Disorder Treatment